 According to lawyers, management teams that want to use this scheme can value their shares or their incentive equity at a large discount, so falling under the scheme and avoiding capital gains tax.

 Commenting on the possibility of private equity firms getting a gift from the taxman, the treasury said it would “monitor the use of this new status to ensure it is being used appropriately”.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.